 - 6 ft social distancing is required & class sizes are limited to 50% of normal/capacity

-- Hand sanitizer is available & the wearing of masks is strongly encouraged (not mandated)
+- Hand sanitizer is available & the wearing of masks is strongly encouraged (mandated if local requirement)

 - Meals are packaged with bottles or cans for drinks (in CE courses with meals)

 - Attendance is not allowed if a client is symptomatic with any contagious illness